 I was just about burned out from a combination of work, stress and a general lack of looking after myself, and I needed something to redress that balance quickly.
 As always, travel provided the answer.
 Just as the Alpine Sports Week in Tirol invigorated my muscles and my body, the fresh alpine air and picture postcard scenery of the Wilder Kaiser region rejuvenated my soul and replenished my health and wellbeing at a time when it was really needed.

-I have been travelling the world now for fifteen years, with plenty of gap years and snap years under my belt, one stint of long term nomadic travel with no fixed end and countless short breaks.
+I have been travelling the world now for over twenty years, with plenty of gap years and snap years under my belt, one stint of long term nomadic travel with no fixed end and countless short breaks.
 So it’s pretty fair to say I know the value of a good work life balance.

-Only this time I had allowed my period at home to go on too long, and let it get far too stressful.
+Only this time I had allowed my period at work to go on too long, and let it get far too stressful.

-This normally isn’t much of a problem as I manage to work roughly half of the year and travel the rest (not always all together), but for the past few months I have been ignoring my own personal rule of work life balance and just as badly I have also been letting my fitness levels slide by not exercising.
+This normally isn’t much of a problem as I said I normally manage to work roughly half of the year and travel the rest (not always all together), but for the past few months I have been ignoring my own personal rule of work life balance and just as badly I have also been letting my fitness levels slide by not exercising.
 My whole health and wellbeing was freefalling into a chasm of stress, overwork, way too much junk food and general ill health.

 I’m a nurse dammit!
 More than that I am a long time backpacker, one who is normally inherently predisposed to pulling a sickie from work and going on an adventure whenever the mood takes me!